hauke96/simple-task-manager/doc/api/server-api.md

 }
 ```

+The `id` field must stay empty, it's filled by the server.

 The `needsAssignment` flag enables/disables the need for users to assign to a task in order to set process points on a task.
 When set to `false` users can modify a task without being assigned to it.